Medicare can be complicated. Explore our guides to basic coverage, supplement plans, Medicare Advantage, and more.

 Should you convert your term life policy to whole life?
-Here are three reasons to convert (and three reasons to stick to your term policy).
+Here are a few reasons in favor of life insurance conversion (and three reasons to stick to your term policy).

-If you care for a spouse, child, or grandchild with disabilities, whole life can guarantee income for your dependent after you're gone, whereas a term policy will only pay out if you die before it expires.
+If you care for a spouse, child, or grandchild with disabilities, whole life insurance can guarantee income for your dependent after you're gone, whereas a term policy will only payout if you die before your set term expires.